-Shrewsbury biscuits (sometimes called Shrewsbury cakes) are classic British butter cookies.
-This Shrewsbury biscuits recipe has a totally unique flavor profile because of some of its ingredients: caraway seeds, mace, and lemon.
+Shrewsbury biscuits (also called Shrewsbury cakes or cookies) are classic British butter cookies.
+This recipe has a totally unique flavor profile because of some of its ingredients: caraway seeds, mace, and lemon.

 I originally baked Shrewsbury biscuits in preparation for the Downton Abbey 4th season premiere in the U.S. I was looking for an interesting British dessert recipe and this one fit the bill.
-I also created sticky toffee pudding cupcakes for the occasion (you can see them in the background of the photo above).
+I also created sticky toffee pudding cupcakes for the occasion.